suiGn/neurons.me/README.md

 **Welcome to neurons.me,** a versatile and modular framework designed for the creation and management of neural network components.
 This framework serves as a cornerstone for building decentralized neural networks, offering developers the ability to define and orchestrate artificial neurons, neural networks, and layers with extensive customization options in JavaScript.

-**In Active Development and Exploration**: neurons.me is currently in the experimental phase, with its features and core functionalities under continuous refinement.
-Given its developmental nature, aspects of the framework are subject to change.
-However, the foundational vision and its operational relationship with the [all.this](https://www.npmjs.com/package/all.this) library remain steadfast, aiming to provide a robust platform for neural network development and integration.

-### Integration with all.this and i.mlearning

-- **Seamless Connection**: Neurons.me is built to work in tandem with [all.this](https://neurons.me/all-this), leveraging its data structuring benefits to provide a robust foundation for neural network training and inference.

-By integrating **neurons.me** with these modules, developers can harness a unified approach to data processing, neural network construction, and machine learning, paving the way for innovative solutions in data analysis and interpretation.

-For more detailed information and insights into the integration and capabilities of neurons.me, please visit [neurons.me](https://neurons.me/).

 ## Installation

 Integrate neurons.me into your project with ease: